Rainbow saturation of graphs: Lower bounds

 \end{proof}

-Using a similar technique we can show that every graph with a conical vertex also has large $t$-rainbow saturation numbers. \begin{theorem} If $H$ is a graph with a conical vertex and $|H|\geq 3$, then, for any ${t\geq e(H)}$,
+Using a similar argument we can show that every graph with a conical vertex also has large $t$-rainbow saturation numbers. \begin{theorem} If $H$ is a graph with a conical vertex and $|H|\geq 3$, then, for any ${t\geq e(H)}$,

-\end{theorem} \begin{proof}[\textbf{Proof of Theorem}~\ref{thm:max_degree}] Let $H$ be a non-star graph with a conical vertex $v$ and, for each $n\in\mathbb{N}$, let $(G,c)=(G_n,c_n)$ an $\mathfrak{R}(H)$-saturated $t$-edge-coloured graph.
-As $G$ has at most one isolated vertex, we can find a set $S\subset V(G)$ of size at least $\frac{n-1}{t}$ such that every vertex in $S$ sees the same colour, say $1$.
-Now we claim that, for every non-edge $xy$ with $x,y\in S$, there is a rainbow path of length $2$ between $x$ and $y$ with colours in $\{2,3,\ldots,t\}$.
-Suppose it does not hold, then when we add some $e=xy$ and colour it $1$, we must create a copy $H'$ of $H$.
-Hence, one of the endpoints of $e$ (say $x$) must play the role of $v$ and the other (say $y$) plays the role of a leaf in $H$, the latter must hold by the assumption that there is no rainbow path of length $2$ between $x$ and $y$.
-However, in this case, there would already exist a rainbow copy of $H$ in $G$, namely $H'\setminus\{y\} \cup \{z\}$ where $z$ is a neighbour of $x$ with the edge $xz$ coloured $1$.
-Now we can apply the same technique used in the proof of Theorem~\ref{thm:lower_bound_triangles}.
+\end{theorem} \begin{proof}[\textbf{Proof of Theorem}~\ref{thm:max_degree}] Let $H$ be a graph which is not a star containing a conical vertex $v$.
+For every positive integer $n$, let $(G,c)=(G_n,c_n)$ be an $\mathfrak{R}(H)$-saturated $t$-edge-coloured graph.
+As $G$ has at most one isolated vertex, we can find a set $S\subset V(G)$ of size at least $\frac{n-1}{t}$ such that every vertex in $S$ sees the same colour, say colour $1$.
+Now, we claim that for every non-edge $xy$, with $x,y\in S$, there must exist a rainbow path of length $2$ between $x$ and $y$ using colours in $\{2,3,\ldots,t\}$.
+Suppose, for a contradiction, this is not the case.
+When $e=xy$ is added and coloured $1$, we must create a copy $H'$ of $H$, which implies one of the endpoints of $e$ (say $x$) must play the role of $v$ and the other (say $y$) plays the role of a leaf in $H$, the latter must hold by the assumption that there is no rainbow path of length $2$ between $x$ and $y$.
+However, in this case, there would already exist a rainbow copy of $H$ in $G$, namely $H'\setminus\{y\} \cup \{z\}$, where $z$ is a neighbour of $x$ with the edge $xz$ coloured $1$.
+We may now apply the same technique used in the proof of Theorem~\ref{thm:lower_bound_triangles}.
 Let $m$ be the number of edges of $G$.